Social Caption: Evaluating Social Understanding in Multimodal Models: Social Caption Framework

 \subsubsection{MLLM Judges for HSA and DSA}

 To investigate MLLMs as automated judges for social understanding, we experimented with the highest-performing open-source and closed-source models as evaluators for \textit{HSA} and \textit{DSA}.
 We provided MLLM judges with the same evaluation instructions as human annotators for consistency.
+We use Gemini-2.5-Pro, InternVL3-8B, and InternVL3-78B as judges.
+This set was designed to study evaluator perspectives, as any capable MLLM judge trained on internet-scale data will share architectural or training priors with candidate models.
+Gemini-2.5-Pro and InternVL3-8B are also candidate models, enabling measurement of self-preference, while InternVL3-78B serves \textit{only} as a judge (excluded from the candidate pool).